kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-24-feyenoords-aggressive-right-center-back-positioning.md

 image: "https://i.imgur.com/SYczHa6.jpeg"
 ---

-Feyenoord's right center-back positions themselves aggressively, which can leave them vulnerable defending in both settled play and on the counter.
-And it's not isolated to one defender; it seems to be a systemic issue related to Arne Slot's instructions.
+I went through all of Feyenoord's conceded goals since November 25th.
+Arne Slot seems to instruct all of their right center-backs to position themselves aggressively wide or to follow the center-forward, which has left them vulnerable in settled play.

 <!---more--->